 Budget VPNs We Don’t Recommend (2026)

 Not every low-cost VPN represents good value.
-During testing, several
+During testing, several services were excluded from our recommendations due to consistent shortcomings in performance, privacy, or transparency.

 Why Some Budget VPNs Fail

-- Severe speed degradation under normal load
+- Severe speed degradation under normal network load

 - Unreliable streaming access despite marketing claims